Leading and Learning in wash

 : Identifying Enteric Pathogens and Assessing Their Health Risks in Urban Environments of Dhaka, Bangladesh

 Where is she now?
-PhD Doctoral Student, Johns Hopkins University
+PhD candidate, Johns Hopkins University

 Bianca Corpuz, MPH is a doctoral student at the Johns Hopkins University housed within the Department of Earth and Planetary Sciences.
 Her research focuses on urban environmental health challenges related to climate change and WASH in the city of Baltimore.
 Bianca’s work prioritizes university-city government collaboration to produce research that benefits local communities and addresses environmental justice.
 Previously, she has completed work on evaluating the efficacy of WASH interventions in rural Cambodia and assessing risks of infection from open drain and canal water exposure among a wide range of enteric pathogens in urban Bangladesh.
 Bianca received her MPH in Global Epidemiology and WASH certificate from the Rollins School of Public Health at Emory University and BS in Biological Sciences from the University of Maryland, Baltimore County.
 During her time at Rollins, Bianca worked with the Georgia Department of Public Health, Centers for Disease Control and Prevention, WaterAid Cambodia, and Center for Global Safe Water, Sanitation, and Hygiene (CGSW) at Emory University.
 Her research interests include climate change, atmospheric science, WASH, and urban health.